jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 number.
 As long as the constructor is called, we can validate given string using private method `validateChecksum`.

 Unfortunately, we typically have to (de-)serialize our ValueObjects to send or receive them over a network connection.
-In order to automate this, most frameworks use reflection or a default constructor to provide a generic approach.
+To automate this, most frameworks use reflection or a default constructor to provide a generic approach.
 The main disadvantage is that these approaches can leverage the validation of the internal attributes, so that we could end up with an invalid ValueObject and finally with an invalid state in our application.